Equal Opportunity Employer

 • Acceptable driving record required.

-Listed below are key points regarding the physical requirements, and work environment of the job.
-A reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of the job.
+Listed below are key points regarding environmental demands and work environment of the job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the job.

-• Normal setting for this job is outdoors and/or driving a video/GPS monitored vehicle.
+Normal setting for this job is: outdoors and/or driving a vehicle.

 Equal Opportunity Employer Minority/Female/Disability/Veteran